havron/hogsmeade/content/trivia.md

 <li>
 <i class="fa-li fa fa-hand-o-right"></i>
 I'm slowly-but-surely [building an IoT paradise](https://github.com/havron/mubashir) for myself.
-What are your IoT plans, or paranoia?
+What are your IoT plans, or associated paranoia?
 </li>

 <li>